kritipawar/MultipleLinearRegression/README.md

 -   accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.

 -   understand the demand dynamics of a new market.

-- Dataset has 750 rows and 16 columns: has the daily record of bike rentals booked, also has temp, windspeed and other data.
+Dataset has daily records of bike rentals along with season, month, temp and other details.

 ## Conclusions